After weeks of street battles, Kyiv suburb is scene of ruin

 When they call her, they “ask why Papa isn’t answering,” she said, tears streaming down her face.
 “How can I explain that Papa will never answer?”

-Serhiy Morgunov contributed to this report from Irpin and Serhii Korolchuk and Anastacia Galouchka from Kyiv.
+Serhiy Morgunov in Irpin and Serhii Korolchuk and Anastacia Galouchka in Kyiv contributed to this report.